 the model does not have a rig system, and they won’t be able to be manipulated and properly

 A 3d rigger can use the rigging process to any model, from a human character

 to a door that needs to be opened or a car that needs it wheels rotate and its

 windows to be opened throughout the animation process.

 The Rigging step is a crucial part of any animation workflow since if the rigging

 will be appropriate, this would mean that the animator job will probably be whole

-lot quicker and easier and that he is likely to produce much better results
+a lot quicker and more comfortable and that he is likely to produce much better results

 throughout the animation.